History of Klondike Elementary School

 Our school benefits from an ever-changing, incredibly diverse population that we like to call the "United Nations of Klondike."
 We display flags for each country in our Global Diner, or cafeteria, here at school.

-When last checked, our population included children from the following countries.
+Our last record check shows our population includes children from the following countries.

-Afghanistan - Argentina - Brazil - China - Colombia - Costa Rica - Cyprus - Ecuador - Egypt – England - Ethiopia - Hong Kong - India - Iran - Ivory Coast - Japan - Jordan - Korea - Kosovo - Kuwait - Libya - Mexico - Morocco - Nepal - Philippines - Puerto Rico - Russia - Saudi Arabia – Serbia - Sri Lanka - Taiwan - Turkey - United States - Yemen - Zimbabwe
+Afghanistan - Argentina - Brazil - China - Colombia - Costa Rica - Cyprus - Dominican Republic - Ecuador - Egypt – England - Ethiopia - Germany - Ghana - India - Iran - Ivory Coast - Japan - Jordan - Kosovo - Kuwait - Libya - Mexico - Morocco - Nigeria - Philippines - Puerto Rico - Russia - Saudi Arabia – Sierra Leone - South Korea - Sri Lanka - Switzerland - United States - Yemen - Zimbabwe

-Special thanks to Judi Forsyth for her assistance with keeping our list up to date!
+Special thanks to Amy Keene for her assistance with keeping our list up to date!